Head shot

-A head shot or headshot is a modern (usually digital) portrait in which the focus is on the person.
-The term is applied usually for professional profile images on social media, images used on online dating profiles, the 'about us page' of a corporate website, and promotional pictures of actors, models, and authors.
+A head shot or headshot is a photographic portrait in which the focus is on the subject's face.
+The term is usually applied to professional profile images on social media, images used on online dating profiles, and promotional images of actors, models, and authors.

 Entertainment industry

 In theater, film, and television, actors, models, singers, and other entertainers are often required to include a head shot, along with their résumé, when applying for a job.
-Those head shots are intended for helping them land a career, an actor headshot should help casting directors understand the person exactly as he or she is (i.e., age group & ethnic background), while the actor hopes that the headshot will inspire the casting director to hire him or her.
+Those head shots are intended for helping them land a career, an actor head shot should help casting directors understand the person exactly as he or she is (i.e., age group & ethnic background), while the actor hopes that the head shot will inspire the casting director to hire him or her.
 Head shots often feature the actor or actress facing off-center.
 A performer will often have head shots expressing different poses and expressions to give a potential employer an idea of the subject's range of appearances or expressions.
 These types of head shots are called "looks".
 It is common for an actor to have different head shots for different roles, but for the most part these consist of a change in attire.
 The head shots that include a person's shoulders are called "three-quarter" shots.
 Previously, head shots were often in black-and-white; however, most head shots are now taken in color.

 Actors' head shots, when they are printed and not simply uploaded online to an industry database, are done in an 8"×10" format.
 Other promotional images, for example, press shots and lobby prints, may be in many different aspect ratios.
 Acting head shots are often not photographic prints, instead they are typically printed via a lithographic or laser process.

 The main purpose of an actor's head shot is identification.
 Therefore, the most important feature of an actor's head shot is that it represents the subject.
 Theatrical head shots are usually very "neutral" looking shots of the actor and clearly show their facial features.

 Head shots are intended to show a person as they currently appear and reflect their best qualities.
 Therefore, if an actor's hair has been recently cut or colored, they would often get a new head shot to reflect their new image.
 Additionally, if an actor has a scar or facial blemish, it is expected to be visible on the head shot and not digitally removed from the image.
 Pimples or spots are temporary and, therefore, are usually digitally retouched.